-An injury suffered by a pedestrian on an interstate highway presents complex legal and factual issues.
-Pedestrians have an obligation to use an appropriate level of care to protect themselves against the dangers that a particular circumstance presents.
-So, if a pedestrian's own conduct fails to meet this standard and an injury on an interstate highway results, he or she may see their recovery reduced or even have the claim precluded entirely.
+An injury suffered by a pedestrian on an interstate highway presents complex issues.
+Pedestrians have a legal duty under traffic laws to use an appropriate level of care to protect themselves.
+If a pedestrian's conduct fails to meet this standard and an injury on an interstate highway results, they may see their recovery reduced.
+They may even have their accident case precluded entirely.

-Accordingly, when a highway defect contributes to a pedestrian injury on the interstate, the agency (and its contractors) may have legal responsibility for failing to correct the defect.
-If you or a loved one are involved in a pedestrian accident on an interstate highway, you should contact an experienced personal injury attorney to discuss your case and your legal rights.
+Accordingly, when a highway defect contributes to a pedestrian injury on the interstate, the agency and its contractors may have legal responsibility for failing to correct the defect.
+If you or a loved one are involved in a pedestrian accident on an interstate highway and have mounting medical bills after a serious injury, you should get the contact information of a personal injury attorney.
+They can discuss your claim and your legal rights with you.

 Pedestrian accidents on interstate highways are more common than you may think.
-More than 10 percent of all pedestrian fatalities occur on interstate highways.
-So why would a pedestrian be on a highway in the first place?
-The following are some possible scenarios:
+Pedestrian fatalities on interstate highways are on the rise, per the NHTSA.
+Why would a pedestrian-car accident happen in the first place?
+The following are some possible scenarios.

 Crossing or Entering

-Although it may seem hard to believe, the most common reason for pedestrians to be on the highway is to walk across it.
-Given the speed of motorists on a highway, it is not surprising that pedestrian accidents happen because the motorist didn't have time to avoid hitting the pedestrian.
-Many motorists don't even see the pedestrian until it is too late.
+Given the speed of motorists on a highway, it is not surprising that traffic accidents happen because motorists don't have time to avoid hitting pedestrians.
+Many motor vehicle accidents happen because the driver doesn't even see the pedestrian until it is too late.

-More than 90 percent of crashes involving pedestrians walking in the roadway happen after dark.
+Motor vehicle accidents involving pedestrians can occur when they are walking on the roadway after dark.
 Contributing factors include suicidal behavior, driver inattention, and alcohol use.

-Pedestrians struck by vehicles while walking or standing on the road shoulder also account for a small percentage of pedestrian fatalities.
+Pedestrians struck by vehicles while walking or standing on the shoulder on the side of the road also account for a percentage of pedestrian fatalities.
 In some cases, pedestrians may be on the roadway illegally.
-Driver error and driver distraction causes most of these crashes.
+Driver error and driver distraction cause some of these crashes and pedestrian deaths.

 Pushing or Working on Vehicles